 - Talk to someone who is working with your child

 - It is a really good idea to make a note of all your worries and concerns before you speak to someone.
 You could for example keep a diary of how your child is behaving at home on different days of the week, before and after school to see if there are any patterns emerging.
 This could help to identify if there are worries about certain subjects, teachers or peer groups

 Who you should talk to:

-- Before your child starts school – your GP, a health visitor or staff at a Children’s Centre
+- Before your child starts school – your GP or health visitor

 - At nursery or pre-school – your child's key worker or Special Educational Needs Co-ordinator (SENCo)